-a.
-Failing to comply with the reasonable directions of teachers, BOCES administrators, or other BOCES employees, or otherwise demonstrating disrespect.

-b.
-Engaging in behavior that interferes with the learning environment, BOCES community, or a BOCES function through inappropriate appearance or behavior.
+- a.
+Failing to comply with the reasonable directions of teachers, BOCES administrators, or other BOCES employees, or otherwise demonstrating disrespect. - b.
+Engaging in behavior that interferes with the learning environment, BOCES community, or a BOCES function through inappropriate appearance or behavior as per the BOCES Code of Conduct. - c.
+Distributing by any means or wearing materials on school grounds or at school functions that are obscene, inflammatory, advocate illegal action, appear libelous, obstruct the rights of others or are disruptive to the school community.

-4) Engage in Conduct that is Violent
+4. Engage in Conduct that is Violent